-How much debt will I have to take on to pay for College of St. Mary Magdalen, and how easily will I pay it off?
+How much debt will I have to take on to pay for Magdalen College of the Liberal Arts, and how easily will I pay it off?
 Keep scrolling down the page for answers.

-At College of St. Mary Magdalen, 67.0% of incoming students take out a loan to help defray freshman year costs, averaging $5,985 a piece.
+At Magdalen College of the Liberal Arts, 63.0% of incoming students take out a loan to help defray freshman year costs, averaging $6,201 a piece.
 This amount includes both private and federally-funded student loans.

 Unlike the data shown for freshmen, average undergraduate student loan amounts do not include private loans.
 In addition to unreported parent loans, this can increase the average amount borrowed significantly.

 60.0% of all undergraduate students (including freshmen) at Magdalen College of the Liberal Arts utilize federal student loans to help pay for their college education, averaging $6,980 per year.
 This amount is 12.6% higher than the $6,201 amount borrowed by freshmen.
 The fact that returning students borrow more than freshmen could indicate that the school front-loads financial aid packages, offering more aid to new students while expecting returning students to take on larger loans to continue their education.

 Borrowing the average amount will result in loans of $13,960 after two years and $27,920 after four.

 These numbers are based on borrowing the same amount each year and do not include any loans where the parent is the borrower, even though Parent PLUS loans are frequently included in financial aid packages.

 Were you surprised by how much you are projected to owe by the time you graduate?
 Remember this is an average: some students will borrow more than this.

 Is the debt worth it?
 Research return on investment.

 We were planning to provide you with the loan default rate at Magdalen College of the Liberal Arts and compare it to the national average of 9.3%, but unfortunately, that information is not available to us.